Candidiasis Medication

 Class Summary

 These agents inhibit the formation of fungal cell wall.
-The antifungal class has expanded with the approvals of caspofungin, micafungin, and anidulafungin.
+The antifungal class has expanded with the approvals of caspofungin, micafungin, anidulafungin, and rezafungin.
 Indications are evolving but have been approved for complicated forms of invasive candidiasis, candidemia, disease refractory to other systemic antifungals, and intolerance to amphotericin B. They are broad spectrum and fungicidal against most Candida species, except C parapsilosis and C guilliermondii.

 Caspofungin (Cancidas)